 Most scholars pinpoint 1596 as the year when the folder was most in use.
 1596 was also the year that Bacon got his first official Court position.
 Still living at Grey’s Inn, it seems he was running something of a secretarial service involving other writers, largely dedicated to the service of the Earl of Essex, for whom his brother Anthony was working by then, but most likely simply an expansion of what he’d been doing since the late ’70s for members of the upper levels of Court society.
 Penn Leary quotes a letter from Bacon to his brother dated January 25th, 1594, “I have here an idle pen or two, I pray send me somewhat else for them to write out besides your Irish collection.’”
 It seems that among these “pens” were Ben Jonson and John Davies of Hereford.
 (Leary gives us a footnote from George Greenwood: We know from Archbishop Tenison’s Remains that Ben Jonson was one of Bacon’s “good pens.”)

-If the folder was being used––at least for a time––as a repository for manuscripts on their way to the publisher, as the phrase “put into type” suggests, then it may be that it was Oxford’s friend and literary colleague Francis Bacon who, in 1596, was given the task, most likely by John Hemmings, business manager of the Lord Chamberlain’s Men, of getting these two plays published.
+If the folder was being used––at least for a time––as a repository for manuscripts on their way to the publisher, as the phrase “put into type” suggests, then it may be that it was Oxford’s friend and literary colleague Francis Bacon who, in 1596, was the major instrument for getting these two plays published.
 That their titles were jotted on the cover could be a clue written by a secretary that the plays were in the folder, and that William Shakespeare (or Shakespear, also jotted) was the name to be put on their title pages.
 That the author’s name was left off the 1596 editions fits with the likelihood that the sharers, particularly their manager Hemmings and their patron Lord Hunsdon, were not in agreement with how to handle the authorship problem.
 By October of the following year, Hunsdon was dead and the Company, just returned from the road, published the plays with the name William Shake-spear on the title page (hyphenated, suggesting that it was a pseudonym).

 Equally interesting is that the name Thomas Nashe and the title of the play Isle of Dogs, the play that a few months earlier had forced the Lord Chamberlain’s Men to hit the road, is jotted on the cover not far from the Shakespeare names and titles.
 Here we see evidence of Bacon’s own play and one of his most notable cover names.
 More evidence, however slight, that ties Bacon to Nashe is the word “honorificabiletudine,” a word that Shakespeare, making fun of pedants Holofernes and Nathaniel in Act V of Love’s Labour’s Lost, addressed to Moth, taken by scholars to represent Nashe, and that Bacon, as Nashe, then used in Piers Penniless.
 (Both Bacon and Oxford would have been aware of the word since literary folk from Dante on down used it as an example of how Latin grammar could result in a word of ridiculous length.)
 It makes sense that he, or his secretary, would jot it down to assure himself of its spelling before writing it in the fair copy of Piers Penniless intended for the printer.
 This would push the origins of the folder to 1592 or earlier, when Piers Penniless was published.